apankrat/esxi-vm-backup/README.md

 # esxi-vm-backup

-Shell script for scp-ing VM snapshots off an ESXi host
+A shell script for backing up VM snapshots from an ESXi host via SSH.

 # In short